AI compressed billions of years of evolution into seconds to create 'Lego-like robots' that can recover even when they lose limbs

 Researchers in Sam Kriegman's Center for Robotics and Biosystems have created robots made from snap-together spherical modules — each containing a circuit board, battery, and motor — that are evolved entirely inside a computer simulation and then assembled and deployed without any retraining.
 The work, published March 6, 2026 in PNAS (DOI: e2519129123), marks the first time robots designed via evolutionary AI set foot outdoors and immediately performed.

-"We compressed billions of years of evolution into seconds," Kriegman said, according to LiveScience.
+"We compressed billions of years of evolution into seconds," Kriegman said.
 The approach works by having an AI algorithm propose millions of robot body plans, test them in simulation, and select the most capable.
-The winning designs are then built from off-the-shelf components and deployed directly into the real world — gravel paths, grassy fields, sand, mud, and uneven brick surfaces — and keep functioning, Interesting Engineering reported.
+The winning designs are then built from off-the-shelf components and deployed directly into the real world — gravel paths, grassy fields, sand, mud, and uneven brick surfaces — and keep functioning.

 The evolved metamachine comprises five snap-together modules, each mechanically simple with a single degree of freedom.
 Yet together they form an athletic system capable of navigating rough terrain.
 When damaged, the design philosophy shifts from repair to resilience: if a module is severed, each detached piece continues operating as an independent rolling agent and can rejoin the larger system when reassembled.
 Kriegman's 2023 work showed AI could design a small walking robot, but it could barely cross a table.
 This new system goes from tabletop to terrain.